 Test taking is a form of active learning because you have to focus your mind to answer the question correctly.
 It is very easy to let the mind wander when watching videos or reading long passages in a textbook.

 Using practice tests as a method to improve ability to recall learned material is known as retrieval practice.
 Research shows that this method enhances recall and improved test performance by what’s known as the testing effect or test-enhanced learning.

 Studying well-written practice tests will also give you an idea of what kinds of questions could be on the test.
 You will get an idea about the expected difficulty level of the questions.
 You will also get some extra practice completing multiple choice exams.
-For the MBLEx, test candidates must have a solid understanding of the subjects that a new massage therapist needs to know to provide a safe and effective treatment.
+For the MBLEx, test candidates must have a solid understanding of the subjects massage vocabulary that a new therapist needs to know to provide a safe and effective treatment.
 You don’t need to know trivial factoids or expert level detail.

 3. Review your performance